 A funnel plot of neurological death testing rates is displayed in Figure 3.2.1.
-The national target for 2015/16 of 82% is also shown on the funnel plot, for information, but the goal is to ensure that neurological death tests are performed wherever possible.
+The goal is to ensure that neurological death tests are performed wherever possible.
 For information about how to interpret the funnel plots, please see Appendix A.4.